-(2) Each Trustee will hold office for an indefinite term until the earliest of (i) the next meeting of shareholders, if any, called for the purpose of considering the election or re-election of such Trustee and until the election and qualification of his or her successor, if any, elected at such meeting, or (ii) the date a Trustee resigns or retires, or a Trustee is removed by the Board or shareholders, in accordance with the Fund's By-Laws and Declaration of Trust.
+- (2) Each Director will hold office for an indefinite term until the earliest of (i) the next meeting of shareholders, if any, called for the purpose of considering the election or re-election of such Director and until the election and qualification of his or her successor, if any, elected at such meeting, or (ii) the date a Director resigns or retires, or a Director is removed by the Board or shareholders, in accordance with the Corporation's By-Laws and Articles of Incorporation.
 For officers, includes time served in prior officer positions with the Fund.
-Each officer will hold office for an indefinite term or until the date he or she resigns or retires or until his or her successor is elected and qualified.

-(3) The "Fund Complex" or the "Gabelli Fund Complex" includes all the U.S. registered investment companies that are considered part of the same fund complex as the Fund because they have common or affiliated investment advisers.

-(4) &quot;Interested person" of the Fund as defined in the 1940 Act.
-Messrs.
-Mario J. Gabelli and John D. Gabelli are each considered an "interested person" because of their affiliation with the Fund's Adviser Messrs, Mario J. Gabelli and John D. Gabelli are brothers.

-(5) Trustees who are not considered to be "interested persons" of the Fund, as defined in the 1940 Act, are considered to be "Independent" Trustees.
+Each officer will hold office for an indefinite term or until the date he or she resigns or retires or until his or her successor is elected and qualified. - (3) The "Fund Complex" or "Gabelli Fund Complex" includes all the U.S. registered investment companies that are considered part of the same fund complex as the Fund because they have common or affiliated investment advisers. - (4) "Interested person" of the Fund as defined in the 1940 Act.
+Mr. Gabelli is considered to be an "interested person" of the Fund because of his affiliation with the Adviser. - (5) Directors who are not considered to be "interested persons" of the Fund, as defined in the 1940 Act, are considered to be "Independent Directors." - (6) Mr. Colavita serves as a director of other funds in the Gabelli Fund Complex. - (7) As of December 31, 2024, there are a total of 50 registered investment companies in the Fund Complex.
+Of the 50 registered investment companies, Mr. Gabelli serves as a director or trustee for 31 funds, sole portfolio manager of 6 funds, and part of the portfolio management team of 14 funds.